Your Leeds gossip round-up

 - Published

-We're nearing the midway point of the January transfer window, so here's your latest round-up of the best Leeds transfer gossip to drop so far:
+Time is ticking away on the January transfer window, so here's a round-up of the potential ins and outs for Leeds so far:

-Barcelona forward Ferran Jutgla is reportedly being targeted by the Whites, with the La Liga side claiming Leeds are considering an £8m move for the Spanish 22-year-old.
-(El Nacional - in Spanish), external
+Leeds are pressing to negotiate a deal with Torino for former Chelsea defender Ola Aina (Corriere Granata, external via Sport Witness, external)

-Cagliari midfielder Nahitan Nandez is also being linked with a move to Elland Road again.
-The 26-year-old was first put on Marcelo Bielsa's list of transfer targets in the summer and Nandez could become available for as little as 20m euros.
-(TuttoMercato - in Italian), external
+The Whites are also in search of a new midfielder, although Blackburn Rovers are keen to hold on to John Buckley despite interest from Leeds.
+(Leeds Live, external)

 Catch up with all the latest transfer news by tuning into BBC Radio 5 Live's Transfer Gossip Daily podcast on BBC Sounds.